owenbcoding/Note-flow/README.md

 A lightweight note‑taking web app built with Next.js and TypeScript.
 This repository currently contains the application scaffold; domain features will be iterated on here.

+## What you can do

+You can connect a GitHub repository that uses Markdown (`.md`) or MDX (`.mdx`) files to the app.
+Your notes are stored and accessible online, so you can view and manage them from anywhere—no need to keep files only on your local machine or view on the go with your mobile

+what we recommend you to do is when you are learning is to take your notes down in a app such as Notion or obsidian which alows you to export the notes as a markdown file and then create a repo and upload the mark down files to that repo open up noteflow then connect that repo with the notes you added to to store them online.

 ## Quick Start

 Prerequisites: Node.js 18+ and your preferred package manager (npm, yarn, pnpm, or bun).